 - From IP

-When your Splunk deployment is ingesting Microsoft O365 Reporting data, you can use the data to achieve the following objectives:
+When your Splunk deployment is ingesting Microsoft O365 Reporting data, you can use the data to achieve a number of objectives, such as the following:

 The following sections provide information on configuring Splunk software to ingest this data source.
 To configure the device or software, we recommend that you leverage official Microsoft Office 365 resources.